-These days, checking your credit score is fast, free, and easy.
-You can do it without even leaving your couch by visiting a site like Borrowell.
+These days, checking your credit report is fast, free, and easy!
+You can download it without even leaving your couch by visiting a site like Borrowell.
 Checking your credit with Borrowell won't hurt your credit in any way, and this free service also offers:

 In Canada, credit scores range from 300 to 900 points.
 There are various scoring models, but generally, if your score is higher than 660 your rating is considered “good” to “excellent” and you can generally walk into any dealership and qualify fairly easily for a car loan.

 Today, car loans are available to customers regardless of whether they’re in the red, amber, yellow, or green.

 If your credit score falls between 560 and 659 your rating is considered “fair” and you’ll likely have some more challenges ahead of you in your search for a car loan.
 Generally speaking, if your credit score falls under 630 in Canada, you’ll find it difficult to get approved for the very best interest rates.

 Luckily, there’s no magic number for the credit score needed for a car loan.
 You just need to know where to look.
 If your credit score is below 600, there are lenders that specialize in helping you get the vehicle you need.
 And that how Canada Drives helps.
 It connects you with local dealerships ready to help.

 Even if you have a low credit score, Canada Drives makes it possible to apply online (in two minutes!) to discover the best vehicle options near you.